5 Questions To Ask When Searching for Pain Relief

 For millions of Americans, pain is a daily struggle.
-It's so pervasive, far too many people are just dealing with it, instead of addressing it.
+It's so pervasive that far too many people are just dealing with it, instead of addressing it.
 So, in recognition of National Pain Awareness Month this September, I've compiled some questions I'm hoping will put people on the path toward a more pain-free life:

 1. What are non-medication options to treat pain?